Getting Business Value from Microsoft AI: Clearing Up Copilot Confusion

 • Role-based Copilots

-By the end, you’ll understand what each does best—and how to use Microsoft’s AI tools strategically, whether you’re a business leader focused on productivity or an IT pro driving enterprise automation.
+In the end, you’ll understand what each does best—and how to use Microsoft’s AI tools strategically, whether you’re a business leader focused on productivity or an IT pro driving enterprise automation.

 COPILOT: SAME NAME, DIFFERENT FLIGHT PATHS